 Intermediate Technical Theatre I may be substituted for Technical Theatre Arts I. It is an intensive course in theatrical design and application, stage management, stagecraft, technical script analysis, and theatre history designed to challenge the students having 2-3 years of middle school theatre arts credit.
 Students will be involved in many design projects in each grading period, and written projects and tests throughout the year.
-Students in Intermediate Technical Theatre I are required to attend all campus theatre productions and complete 12 lab hours in the first semester, outside of the school day.
-Students are required to purchase a specific list of supplies.
-Application forms are available through the counselor's office and the high school and middle school theatre arts teachers.
+Some required aspects of this course may occur outside of the school day.
+Students are required to purchase a specific list of supplies determined by the program director.
+Please check with the campus program director for enrollment details pertaining to this class.

-Technical Theatre II - (1 credit) 10th - 12th grade Prerequisite: Technical Theatre I and teacher recommendation
+Technical Theatre II - (1 credit)

+Prerequisite: Technical Theatre I and teacher recommendation

 Technical Theatre II is a continuation of Technical Theatre I with special emphasis on advanced theatre design, moderate to advanced stage craft skills, and stage management.
 Students will also continue their study of script analysis and begin working on period styles and architecture of specific time periods.
 Students will begin creating a portfolio of their design work.
-Students in Technical Theatre II are required to attend all campus theatre productions and complete 15 lab hours in the first semester, outside of the school day.
-Students are required to purchase a specific list of supplies.
+Some required aspects of this course may occur outside of the school day.
+Students are required to purchase a specific list of supplies determined by the program director.

-Technical Theatre III-IV - (1 credit) 11th - 12th grade
+Technical Theatre III-IV - (1 credit)